carvelsaputra/laravue/README.md

-# laravue-mix
+# laravue
-Template for Laravel - vue using larave-mix for compile the script
+Template for Laravel - vue using laravel-mix for compile the script